Shut Your Mouth!

 There is no word in the world that evokes such strong emotions as this three letter word that begins with “F”.
 Yes, you read me right, three letter word.
 The word is the dreaded adjective that almost everyone fears and holds in disdain, FAT.
 However, there are different types of fat in our bodies and visceral fat is a killer.

 I grew up with a boy named Jeremy who was a delightful child.
 He was my crush in the third grade.
 As Jeremy grew up, he turned into quite the handsome man.
 He married a woman who became morbidly obese and Jeremy gained slowly, right along with her.
 While she gained much more than he did, he finally became obese enough that his doctors told him that his fat was crushing his internal organs.
 He was muscular and he had so much visceral fat that, as he gained weight, this stealthy fat that wraps around your internal organs, was slowly exerting more and more force inside his body.
 Jeremy had a gastric bypass to lose weight, and did lose weight, but as is the case in many weight loss surgeries, he gained it all back.
 Jeremy died in his 50’s from complications of the visceral fat that had literally squeezed the life out of him.
 Visceral fat also contributes to diabetes, heart disease, stroke and even dementia.
-Visceral fat contributes to belly fat and leptin, a hormone which plays a part in learning and memory, is produced by belly fat so there is a possible link to dementia from visceral and belly fat.
+Visceral fat contributes to belly fat and leptin, a hormone which plays a part in learning and memory, is produced by belly fat.
+An imbalance of leptin is a possible link to dementia from visceral and belly fat.
 Since I work with dementia patients, this is not a risk that I want to take.

 Big Belly Is Spelled T-R-O-U-B-L-E